NYPL/lsp_workflows/workflows/adding-a-platform-api-endpoint.md

 Make sure your choice of runtime agrees with your local Node/Ruby version:
 * If using Ruby:
-  - Select version `2.5.0` as that's [the max runtime supported in AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html)
+  - Select version `3.3.0` as that's [the max runtime supported in AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html)
-  - Officially declare your choice of ruby version in your repo via `echo "2.5.0" > .ruby-version`
+  - Officially declare your choice of ruby version in your repo via `echo "3.3.0" > .ruby-version`
   - Ensure you're using the declared ruby version via `rvm use`, which will read your `.ruby-version`
 * If using Node:
-  - Select either Node version `8.10.0` or `10.16.3` depending on your requirements.
-(Better to choose the latest until you have a reason not to.)
+  - Select Node version `20`.
+Better to choose the latest until you have a reason not to.
   - Officially declare your choice of Node version in your repo by adding it to `.nvmrc`
   - Ensure you're using the declared Node version via `nvm use`, which will read your `.nvmrc`
+* If using Python:
+  - Select Python version `3.12.0`.

 ### C. Develop your app